ualbertalib/avp_aviary_api_interactions/experimental/README.md

 Purpose:

+* contain forays into using the AVP Aviary API and explore what is possible

+Details:

 * scripts that fail due to limited Aviary API functionality, for example:
   * the lack of pagination and limited list length `media_file_ids` in the resource API
     * `aviary_api_report_media.py`